ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 > Not anyone can come.
 It makes sense that diviners know much about
 > the need to protect the space, just as we need screen doors against
 > bugs.
 The use of cards, numbers...things like that.
 That is a door
-> through which chance occurence can be tilted slightly through
+> through which chance occurrence can be tilted slightly through
 > partnership.
 Because the beings cannot say "anything."
 They can only
 > "say" what those on the human side can hear.
 For the humans also
-> work on the plane of spirit, and their acquiesence to the
+> work on the plane of spirit, and their acquiescence to the
 > possibility of idea A or B is required to express A or B on the physical
 > plane.
 The diviner creates the space and perceives more deeply, however
 > they are human too, and their own inclinations and experience tilt